venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sap/receive-inbound-operations-from-the-sap-system-using-the-wcf-channel-model.md

 ```

 ## Streaming Inbound Flat-File IDOCs from the SAP Adapter
  You receive flat-file (string) IDOCs from the adapter in the inbound ReceiveIdoc operation.
 The IDOC data is represented as a string under a single node in this operation.
-For this reason, the [!INCLUDE[adaptersap_short](../../includes/adaptersap-short-md.md)] supports node-value streaming on the request message.
-To perform node-value streaming, you must consume the request message for the ReceiveIdoc operation by invoking the **Message.WriteBodyContents** method with a **System.Xml.XmlDictionaryWriter** that is capable of streaming the IDOC data.
+For this reason, the [!INCLUDE [adaptersap_short](../../includes/adaptersap-short-md.md)] supports node-value streaming on the request message.
+To perform node-value streaming, you must consume the request message for the ReceiveIdoc operation by invoking the <strong>Message.WriteBodyContents</strong> method with a <strong>System.Xml.XmlDictionaryWriter</strong> that is capable of streaming the IDOC data.
 For information about how to do this, see [Streaming Flat-File IDOCs in SAP using the WCF Channel Model](../../adapters-and-accelerators/adapter-sap/stream-flat-file-idocs-in-sap-using-the-wcf-channel-model.md).

 ## How Do I Receive Operations from a SAP System Using an IReplyChannel?
  To receive operations from a SAP system by using the WCF channel model, perform the following steps.